mohiteabhijeet/Freshco-Hypermarket-/README.md

 In this project I have performed data analysis with availabe datasets to analyze performance at order level, completion rate, customer level and at delivery level.

-To perform this analysis I have used Microsoft Excel as a primary tool and Microsoft Word to summarize my findings; in addition to this I have created a video presentation to share my findings about this project.
+To perform this analysis I have used Microsoft Excel as a primary tool and Microsoft Word to summarize my findings; in addition to this I have created a video presentation using Microsoft PowerPoint to share my findings about this project.

 Data Cleaning: Meticulously scrubbing and preparing raw data for analysis, ensuring accuracy and reliability.